usherlabs/usher-referrals/README.md

 #### Note on Decentralisation

-Usher is being designed to interopate with decentralised systems to enable orchestration of human interactions that yields the fairest outcomes.
+Usher is being designed to interoperate with decentralised systems to enable the orchestration of human interactions that yield the fairest outcomes.
 Nonetheless, the user experience will remain familiar and inspired by traditional web applications we know and love - as to minimise user complexity.
 The goal is to ensure **any Brand can leverage Usher** whether they're a [DeFi](https://www.investopedia.com/decentralized-finance-defi-5113835) Protocol, an [eCommerce](https://sell.amazon.com/learn/what-is-ecommerce) store, or even a Content Creator!